 We expect that our commercial strategy for any of our product candidates, including whether to retain commercial rights and market and sell the product candidate ourselves or to utilize collaboration, distribution or other marketing arrangements with third parties in some or all geographic markets, will be determined based on a variety of factors, including the size and nature of the patient population, the disease area, the particular indication for which the product candidate is approved, the territory in which the product candidate may be marketed and the commercial potential for such product candidate.
-We are developing Zimura and our HtrA1 inhibitor program for GA secondary to dry AMD, which is a condition affecting a much more limited number of individuals.
+We are developing Zimura and our HtrA1 inhibitor program for GA secondary to dry AMD, which is a condition affecting a relatively large number of individuals, and we are also developing Zimura for STGD1, which is a condition affecting a much more limited number of individuals.
 Our gene therapy programs are currently being developed for orphan IRDs with a limited number of affected individuals.
 If any of our product candidates are approved, the size and nature of the affected patient population will be an important factor in our commercial strategy.

 In addition, our commercial strategy will vary depending on whether the disease is typically treated by general ophthalmology practitioners, specialists, such as retina specialists, or other sub-specialists.
 For example, in the United States, retina specialists perform most of the medical procedures involving diseases of the back of the eye.
-Intravirreal injection and subretinal injection are specialized procedures.
-In the vast majority of cases in the United States, retina specialists perform intravirreal injections and highly specialized retina surgeons perform subretinal injections.
+Intravitreal injection and subretinal injection are specialized procedures.
+In the vast majority of cases in the United States, retina specialists perform intravitreal injections and highly specialized retina surgeons perform subretinal injections.
 We believe that retina specialists and retina surgeons in the United States are sufficiently concentrated such that we could effectively promote an approved product candidate to these specialists with a targeted specialty sales and marketing group.
 For example, retina specialists who see patients with IRDs, as well as their patients, are generally concentrated in a limited number of large, academic research institutions located throughout the United States.